foundations-design/quick-brown-fox/README.md

 There are more tags currently visible on the page, but they may be removed at a later date.
 It's important we try to keep this lean (but allow options for expansion).

+These are based on the [Github Flavored Mardown Spec](https://github.github.com/gfm/). (why that one)[https://github.com/foundations-design/quick-brown-fox/issues/2#issuecomment-1039557401]

-## Looking forward
+## Roadmap

-There's still some decision making to be done on what exactly will be considered basic-level requirements for a theme.
-There's a good chance it will be somewhat based on the [ComomonMark Spec](https://spec.commonmark.org/).
+- [ ] Standardize supported tag list
+- [ ] Create extended tag list
+- Consider: HTML5 Semantic Entities

-Also, it seems that there will be a need second level of requirements for the more ambitious designers.
-Perhaps these could be based on the [HTML5 Semantic Entities.](https://www.w3schools.com/html/html5_semantic_elements.asp) That's a much more opinionated area, though so it'll be considered at a later date.
+  - Another level of requirements could be based on the [HTML5 Semantic Entities.](https://www.w3schools.com/html/html5_semantic_elements.asp) That's a much more opinionated area, though so it'll be considered at a later date.

 [Some great examples of classless CSS themes](https://github.com/dbohdan/classless-css).

+s/o to [sakura](https://github.com/oxalorg/sakura) by @oxalorg